Transit Fitting#

 orbit = TransitOrbit(

-period=3.456, duration=0.12, time_transit=0.0, impact_param=0.0, radius=0.1
+period=3.456, duration=0.12, time_transit=0.0, impact_param=0.0, radius_ratio=0.1

 # Compute a limb-darkened light curve for this orbit

-t = np.linspace(-0.1, 0.1, 1000)
+time = np.linspace(-0.1, 0.1, 1000)

 u = [0.1, 0.06] # Quadratic limb-darkening coefficients

-light_curve = limb_dark_light_curve(orbit, u)(t)
+light_curve = limb_dark_light_curve(orbit, u)(time)

 # Plot the light curve